lue-bird/elm-accessors/README.md

 `elm-test-rs`

+to generate examples from doc tests

+`npx elm-verify-examples`
+config is in tests/elm-verify-examples.json

 If you write new accessor combinators that rely on common library datas, I'll be happy to review and merge.
 Please include tests for your combinators.